MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-run-azure-data-factory-pipeline.md

 3. Click "Save" button.

-## Monitor the Data workflow DAG and run it from Apache Airflow UI
+## Monitor the Apache Airflow DAG and run it from Apache Airflow UI

 The saved dag files are loaded in the Apache Airflow UI.
 You can monitor them by clicking on "Monitor in Apache Airflow" button.